Outlining The California OTS’ 2021 Highway Safety Plan

 Police Traffic Services

-If you have been involved in an accident, call the personal injury attorneys at Arash Law led by Arash Khorsandi, Esq., today.
-We have decades of experience assisting accident-related injury victims across California.
-We have recovered over $500 million in compensation for people who need it.
-Call us today at (888) 488-1391 or visit us online to schedule a free consultation.
+If you have been involved in an accident, our personal injury attorneys at Arash Law are ready to help.
+We have years of experience assisting victims of accident-related injuries across California in pursuing compensation for their losses.
+Call us at (888) 488-1391 or complete our “Do I Have A Case?” form here for a free initial consultation.

 Arash Law Practice Area Border/Divider